S2GlobalMosaic/UserManual/docs/source/pages/TheMosaicHub.rst

    Time Series Generated Message

 Additionally, the pixels marked in :numref:`timeSeriesPixels` get a green border.
-Hovering over pixels will quickly display their values and metadata; clicking on pixels will display the values on a page with the option to export data to a CSV file (:numref:`timeSeriesData`).
+Hovering over pixels will quickly display their values and metadata; clicking on pixels will display the values on a page with the option to export data into a CSV file (:numref:`timeSeriesData`).

 .. _timeSeriesHover:
 .. figure:: images/TimeSeriesHover.png